basp/nanibot/README.md

 NOTE: Also I have no clue in what order event handlers are executed.
 I can only assume (and hope) that it's something logical like the order in which they are registered.

+To start, take a look at either the `greeter` or `markov_respond` module.
+Both of them are implemented as a handler for the `nani_event` process.
+Everything is boilerplate mostly except for the `handle_event/2` function.

+You can see that from inside the handler, you can easily interact with the bot using the `nani_bot` registered process.
+As mentioned before you can easily use the `say/2` and `emote/2` functions for basic responses and for more advanced (low level) stuff you can use `send/1` as well.
+Oh and there's a `join/1` method to join channels (a `part/1` method is planned as well because it just makes sense in the context of having a `join` method).

 # notes on the random text generation
 This is just for those who are interested or wanna make sense